Last Updated on March 9, 2026

 A branch office is a type of business organisation that has been established by an overseas company in India to conduct on its behalf certain specific operations that have been defined and permitted for it.
 Such a branch office inherently has the character of being a divergent type of office, in contrast to a project office established for a specific project.
 A branch office may undertake acts, services, or any function that it deems fit within the purview of Indian law; thus, international businesses can legitimately have a concrete presence in India’s territory without the need to set up a subsidiary.

-Branch office is an extension of foreign company.
-Thus liabilities are not separate from the parent organisation, and the branch office has to meet Indian regulatory requirements including income tax, GST and all such applicable legal requirements and will have to submit annual return filing to the Registrar of Companies.
+A branch office is an extension of a foreign company.
+Thus, liabilities are not separate from the parent organisation, and the branch office has to meet Indian regulatory requirements, including income tax, GST registration, and all other applicable legal requirements, and will have to submit annual return filings to the Registrar of Companies.

 With this facility, the foreign company branch office empowered to operate in India will have all control of the corporation but will miss the independent legal status, making it liable for activities conducted by the branch for which the foreign parent company, directly as a result, gets held accountable.